 Children, youth, and families involved with child welfare and struggling with mental health issues may also struggle with co-occurring issues such as substance abuse or juvenile justice involvement.
 Resources on this page provide strategies and tools for increasing quality partnerships among these interrelated systems and their professionals in order to improve outcomes and family well-being.

-Centers for Medicare and Medicaid Services & Substance Abuse and Mental Health Services Administration (2013)
+U.S. Department of Health and Human Services, Substance Abuse and Mental Health Services Administration (2016)